acuarica/hsc/README.md

 ## Introduction

-Pushing the Boundaries of Call-by-Need Supercompilation
+Pushing the Boundaries of Call-by-Need Supercompilation.

 The Haskell Supercompiler Project explores uses of supercompilation.
 Supercompilation is a program transformation technique due to Turchin.
-The main use so far of supercompilation was program optimization.
+The main use so far of Supercompilation was program optimization.
 The project aims to support theorem proving on algebraic data structures as well.

 Supercompilation is a program transformation technique aimed at reduce unnecessary computation when composing functional programs.
 Supercompilation can be used for different purposes.